 Peel Forest Park

-Peel Forest Park Scenic Reserve is 22kms North of Geraldine in Canterbury, close the Rangitata river.
+Peel Forest Park Scenic Reserve is 22kms North of Geraldine in Canterbury, close to the Rangitata river.
 It has a variety of walks, a popular mountain climb, a great cafe, a lovely serviced DoC campground, and a free freedom campground nearby.
 I sampled all of them 🙂

 Te Araroa trail – Rangitata River

 My time in this area started with a trip down memory lane.
 I booked into the Peel Forest DoC campsite, and just as I was about to turn into it, I saw a hitchhiker on the roadside.
 I asked her where she was going and she said she was hiking Te Araroa trail.
 She was looking to get all the way up the Rangitata Gorge Road to Mesopotamia Station.